Home - Dinner - Chicken - Chicken Breast - Crispy Breaded Chicken Breast Cutlets (Pan-Seared, No Pounding)

 • Transfer the chicken to a rimmed baking sheet.
 Place in the preheated oven and bake 10 minutes, until the chicken is cooked through.

 • Place the hot chicken on a platter.
-Top with the greens and shave some Parmesan over with a vegetable peeler (or just use more grated cheese).
+Top with the arugula and shave some Parmesan over with a vegetable peeler (or just use more grated cheese).
 Squeeze the lemon wedges over the chicken and serve.

 Karen’s Notes and Tips